RunestoneInteractive/RunestoneServer/source/AlgorithmAnalysis/Dictionaries.rst

       :feedback_d: Re-assignment to a dictionary key is constant but there is a better answer.
       :feedback_e: The only dictionary operations that are not O(1) are those that require iteration.

-      Which of the above dictionary operations is O(1)?
+      Which of the dictionary operations shown below is O(1)?

 .. video::  pythonopsperf
    :controls: